linode/linode_api4-python/examples/install-on-linode/README.md

 # Install on Linode

-A sample application for the official [linode python library](https://github.com/linode/linode_api4-python).
+A sample application for the official [Linode Python Library](https://github.com/linode/linode_api4-python).

 **Install on Linode** demonstrates a multi-user application developed with the Linode API - users arrive at a third-party application, and are asked